Jiehrev/Cryptocurrency-Tracker/README.md

 # Cryptocurrency-Tracker
-tracks the price and 24 hr change of cryptocurrencies using the poloniex API, It also converts USD to AUD using another API.
+tracks the price and 24 hr change of cryptocurrencies using the poloniex API, It also converts USD to AUD using fixer.io's API.